gmmeyer/install_rails/README.md

 * Remove all of the old steps
 * JS and CSS up the admin pages so that they are much easier and nicer to use.
 * Images should be handled by AWS.
 * Images need to be added through the admin section manually.
 Just the Url needs to be changed.
-There is an images page that is available to allow you to do this.
+There is an images page that is available to allow you to see all of the image assets along with their links at /images.